postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-02-14-managing_workspaces.md

 ### Managing Workspace elements

 When you click a personal or team Workspace, you can see all the collections, environments, monitors, mocks, integrations, and activity of that Workspace.

-When you click a personal or team Workspace, you can:

-* View or add collections, environments, monitors, and mocks.

-* Configure integrations

-* See all Workspaces activity.

 If you click the **Share** button, you can [share this collection](/docs/postman/workspaces/using_workspaces){:target="_blank"} with another Workspace.
 Click the ***Ellipsis (...)*** button to [publish](/docs/postman/workspaces/using_workspaces){:target="_blank"} or [remove the collection](/docs/postman/workspaces/using_workspaces){:target="_blank"}.